 The user with this role needs to be granted permissions on any certificate authorities from which certificates will be synchronized.
 Additional certificate authority permission may be needed depending on the features that will be used.
-For more information, see Grant the Keyfactor Command Users and Service Account(s) Permissions on the CAs on page 90.

-Note: The Application Pool account must have read permission on any groups being created.
+For more information, see Grant the Keyfactor Command Users and Service Account(s) Permissions on the CAs on page 138.
+Note: If you're using Active Directory as an identity provider, the Application Pool account must have read permission on any groups being created.
 This will allow Keyfactor Command to query for group membership on the groups.